-EU Kids Online is a multinational research network.
+EU Kids Online (EUKO) is a multinational research network.
 It seeks to enhance knowledge of European children's online opportunities, risks and safety.
 It uses multiple methods and sets out to continuously provide empirical evidence on children’s, young people’s, and parent‘s online experiences.
 This includes large scale comparative surveys as the 2010 study in 25 European countries, and smaller studies with a specific focus on particular questions.
 The project has introduced an elaborated theoretical framework for research on children’s online experiences and continues to update the EU Kids Online public database.
 You can read more information about the project here: eukidsonline.net.

 The current stage of the project is underway, involving a second representative survey on children and online risks and opportunities to expand the evidence on an international level.

 There are 33 countries involved in the EU Kids Online IV network: Austria, Belgium, Bulgaria, Croatia, Cyprus. the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Russia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey and the UK, as well as affiliates in Australia, Brazil and Chile.